 The Californian law allows employees to be fired “at will”, meaning you can legally be fired for any reason or no reason.
 However, this does not allow your boss to fire you for any of the reasons listed above – to do so is illegal, and they must not be allowed to get away with it.
 If you have been fired or treated badly at your job for any of these reasons – even if you have an “at will” contract, contact your Anaheim JML Law discrimination attorney today at 818-610-8800 to discuss how we can file a suit on your behalf.

 The latest statistics for employment discrimination lawsuits were released in 2017 by the US Equal Employment Opportunity Commission (EEOC) and show the percentage of all workplace discrimination lawsuits by category:

 In 2017 alone, the EEOC secured almost $400 million for victims of illegal workplace discrimination.

-We have a successful track record of winning financial and punitive damages for our clients who have been the victims of discrimination, both in Anaheim and across Orange County.
-No matter if the case is settled out of court or in front of a judge, we will work our hardest to represent you and your interests.
-Financial damages cover lost wages, emotional distress and attorney fees, while punitive damages can also be used to punish employers who are found to be discriminating against employees or job applicants.
+Find as much evidence as you can to back up your case – it can be difficult to prove employment discrimination by your employer, as they can often try to give a different reason for treating you badly or firing you.
+If unsure how to do this, call JML Law at 818-610-8800 for a free initial confidential consultation.
+We have a successful track record of winning financial and punitive damages for our clients who have been the victims of discrimination in Anaheim and across Orange County.
+We will work hard to represent you and your interests whether the case is settled out of court or before a judge.
+Financial damages cover lost wages, emotional distress, and attorney fees, while punitive damages can also be used to punish employers who are found to be discriminating against employees or job applicants.

 Every case is unique and needs to be evaluated by our experienced lawyers.
-If you have been injured in a work-related accident,
+If you have been injured in a work-related accident.